The 2020-2021 Application Cycle is Now Open.

 JRF's low-income eligibility is based on the student's estimated household income for the coming year.
 Our income guidelines come from the Department of Labor's Lower Living Standard.
 The figures below are updated each year by January 1st.

 Income Guideline Chart

-Compare your estimated household income for the 2019-2020 school year with the figures in this chart to determine your eligibility.
+Compare your 2019 household income with the figures in this chart to determine your eligibility.

 It is the policy of Jeannette Rankin Women’s Scholarship Fund to make financial awards without regard to race, creed, religion, color, ancestry, marital status, sexual orientation, gender identity and expression, national origin, or disability.